perspace42/Technical-Assessment-Solution/readme.md

 ## Description
 This is a Python Console Application that will generate a list of loyal customers as a txt file from a set of log files containing the pages viewed by customers on a website.
-The log file contains:
+The log file contains the following 3 fields:
-    - pageId
+1: pageId
-    - timestamp
+2: timestamp
-    - customerId
+3: customerId

-a customer is viewed as loyal if they meet the following criteria:
+a customer is viewed as loyal if they meet the following 2 criteria:
-    - they visited the site each day across two days
+1: they visited the site each day across two days
-    - they visited at least two unique pages
+2: they visited at least two unique pages

 ## How To Install (Dependencies)
 1: Install Python 3.12.3 from: https://www.python.org/downloads/